tigersoldier/company-lsp/README.md

 ## Customization

- * `company-lsp-cache-candidates`: When set to non-nil, company caches the completion candidates so company filters the candidates as completion progresses.
-If set to `nil', each incremental completion triggers a completion request to the language server.
+ * `company-lsp-cache-candidates`: Can be set to `'auto`, `t`, or `nil`.
+When set to `'auto`, candidates will not be cached if the server returns incomplete completion list.
+When set to `t`, company caches the completion candidates and filters the candidates as completion progresses.
+If set to `nil`, each incremental completion triggers a completion request to the language server.
  * `company-lsp-async`: When set to non-til, fetch completion candidates asynchronously.